-Initiative name Туре Candriam role Initiative trigger Health & Nutrition Collaborative Active Support Exceptional event / ShareAction Resolution - Nestle Dialogue Controversy
+Initiative name Candriam role Initiative trigger Type Health & Nutrition Exceptional event / Collaborative Active Support Dialogue Controversy ShareAction Resolution - Nestle

 As a leading player in the food and beverage sector, Nestlé faces high expectations, particularly given the progress made by some of its peers in recent years.
 We have been engaging with them on nutrition through the ATNI (Access to Nutrition Initiative) collaborative initiative, alongside parallel individual dialogues.